-Iterative Process - The practice of building, refining, and improving a project, product, or initiative.
-The purpose of an iterative process is to continually improve to ultimately achieve some decision or desired outcome.
+Iterative Process - A term that describes a form of adaptive management to comply with requirements in Receiving Water Limitations in section VI of this Order to modify pollution controls in response to conditions of nuisance or exceedances of water quality standards.
+In general terms, an iterative process is the practice of building, refining, and improving a project, product, or initiative.
+The purpose of an iterative process is to continually improve to comply with Receiving Water Limitations; however, engaging in the iterative process does not constitute compliance with Receiving Water Limitations.
 An iterative process is typically applied in circumstances where there is great uncertainty; where costs of errors are high; or where a full commitment of resources to achieve a risky outcome is undesirable.
-This Order requires the execution of an iterative process for the continual improvement of projects and programs, Watershed Management Plans, and the Monitoring and Reporting Program during the permit term to achieve compliance with the WQBELs and receiving water limitations.
-The iterative process is driven by a set of permit provisions in section III.A. that require the Permittees to establish objective performance metrics that provide feedback on the performance of their BMPs and make improvements.
+See also Adaptive Management